PRAgarawal/marsrover/README.md

 `docker run -p 8080:8080 -e "NASA_API_KEY=<API key>" -t marsrover`

 ### Running the UI
+#### Prerequisites
+If you don't already have them, you will need to install:
+- yarn
+- node

+#### Build and run
 The UI does not run as part of the container or jar.
+These are the steps to use it:
-If you'd like to use the frontend, first make sure you have the backend service running and exposed locally on port 8080 (either of directions above for running as a jar or running in a container should do the trick).
-Then `cd` to the ui directory (`src/ui`), then run `yarn start`.
-This should download dependencies, compile assets, and launch a browser tab at `http://localhost:3000`...
-Then have fun exploring NASA Mars rover images!
+1. Make sure you have the backend service running and exposed locally on port 8080 (either of the directions above for running as a jar or running in a container should do the trick).
+2. `cd` to the ui directory (`src/ui`), and run `yarn install` to install the necessary node modules.
+Grab a Snickers.
+3. Run `yarn start`.
+This should compile assets and then launch a browser tab at `http://localhost:3000.
+4. Have fun exploring NASA Mars rover images!

 ### Areas for improvement
 1. Make the responses JSONAPI compliant rather than just rendering an isolated JSON object.